cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 title: The Trouble with Ontologies, or, How to Build an Ontology
 date: 2020-05-12 00:00:00 -0800
 ---
 Everyone's talking about biomedical ontologies!
-Let's dissect the hype.
 Let's look at where most people go wrong and how to do it right.

 # The Trouble with Biomedical Ontologies